tghaffari/BookWorm/README.md

 - User can view their recently saved books on their home screen.
 - User can save a quote from their finished books.
 - User can view all saved quotes.
+- User can delete books from their library.

 ## Preview